cph-js284/Assignment12Database/README.md

 This is the 12th. assignment for PBA database soft2019spring

 # What it is
-This is a repo containing asingle markdown, that holds the answers for the [assignment 12](https://github.com/datsoftlyngby/soft2019spring-databases/blob/master/assignments/assignment12.md) <br>
+This is a repo containing a single markdown, that holds the answers for the [assignment 12](https://github.com/datsoftlyngby/soft2019spring-databases/blob/master/assignments/assignment12.md) <br>

 # Setup
 1) Download the zip file and unpack the zip-file